Careers in Conservation

 Mauka Activity Stations

-Two of Maui’s watershed partnerships are collaborating to engage students in interactive, hands-on activities that will introduce them to the technologies and methodologies that are used in backcountry fieldwork to protect and perpetuate Maui’s native forests.
+Maui’s watershed partnerships are collaborating to engage students in interactive, hands-on activities that will introduce them to the technologies and methodologies that are used in backcountry fieldwork to protect and perpetuate Maui’s native forests

 Presented by: